7 min read

 “We’re not sure,” Alaina said.
 “It could take a while to get out of the woods.
 Think of it like camping.”

-The sky brightened, but sunrise was a while off.
-We covered maybe two miles an hour, which was a little slower than I would like.
-My mind ran scenarios of what was happening back in the colony.
+The sky brightened, but sunrise was an hour or so off.
+We covered maybe two miles an hour, which was a little slower than I would like to move.
+My mind ran scenarios on what was happening back in the colony.
 Had they noticed our absence?
 Were they already looking?

 Animals woke for the day.
 Squirrels skittered by, unusually close.
-JJ enjoyed watching them run and chitter when we went hunting, but now he stuck close to Alaina's side without mentioning them.
+JJ enjoyed watching them run and chitter.
+He asked if we could go hunting, but that would have to wait.

 Alaina and I agreed to stop for a break, knowing we would have to pick up the pace after.
 JJ sat on a log and waited for his mother to hand him a snack: an apple and two boiled eggs.
 The boy stared at it for a moment with a sour expression, but he thanked his mother and ate them.
 Alaina gave me a few pieces of jerky and three boiled eggs, while she took an apple for herself.